Blog

 Data analytics is the process of analyzing data in order to obtain valuable insights.
 In the case of blog analytics, that process takes place within the context of your law firm’s blog.
 You can use this data to measure and analyze post traffic, reader engagement, conversions, and more.

 When you measure your performance based on data, you can better understand what’s working and what’s not.
 Even more important, you can dig into the data to understand why.
-Having a thorough understanding of your blogging effort’s results makes it easier to plan and budget so that more resources go towards channels that most impact the bottom line.
+Having a thorough understanding of your blogging effort’s results makes it easier to plan and budget, ensuring more resources go towards channels that most impact the bottom line.
 You can use these statistics as leverage to prove return on investment (ROI) as well.

 Use blog analytics to get a pulse on your law firm’s: